Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Experiments

 \subsection{Setups}

 \textbf{Hardware.} Our experiments were conducted on 8 \texttt{NVIDIA GeForce RTX 4090 (24GB)} GPUs connected via \texttt{PCIe}, powered by \texttt{128 vCPU Intel(R) Xeon(R) Gold 6430} CPU.

-\textbf{Models and Datasets.} We evaluate our approach on two configurations of the DiT-MoE model\cite{ditmoe-hf}: DiT-MoE-XL, which is configured with 8 experts across 28 layers, and DiT-MoE-G, with 16 experts across 40 layers, both containing 2 extra shared experts.
+\textbf{Models and Datasets.} We evaluate our approach on two configurations of the DiT-MoE model \cite{ditmoe-hf}: DiT-MoE-XL, which is configured with 8 experts across 28 layers, and DiT-MoE-G, with 16 experts across 40 layers, both containing 2 extra shared experts.
 DiT-MoE is trained on ImageNet, which we use as the benchmark for evaluation.

-\textbf{Baselines.} To evaluate the effectiveness of our approach, we compare it against three baselines: \textit{DistriFusion}~\cite{distri} (displaced sequence parallelism), a state-of-the-art method for distributed diffusion models employing patch parallelism; \textit{Expert Parallelism}~\cite{gshard}, the standard approach for parallelizing MoE models; and \textit{displaced expert parallelism}, which offsets expert processing to overlap communication and computation.
+\textbf{Baselines.} To evaluate the effectiveness of our approach, we compare it against three baselines: \textit{DistriFusion}~\cite{distri} (displaced sequence parallelism), a state-of-the-art method for distributed diffusion models employing patch parallelism; \textit{Expert Parallelism}~\cite{gshard}, the standard approach for parallelizing MoE models; and \textit{displaced expert parallelism}, the displaced variant~\cite{distri} of expert parallelism, which overlaps communication and computation.

+Our main results use a 50-step configuration, which is hardcoded in the DiT-MoE codebase, for fair comparisons.
+We also provide additional results for 10-and 20-step settings, showing that \dice{} is even more effective under fewer steps.